EBI-LRG/lrg-website/_faq/request-lrg-creation-for-a-gene-of-interest.md

   - records
 ---

-You can request the creation of an LRG for your gene of interest by contacting us at <a href="mailto:request@lrg-sequence.org">request@lrg-sequence.org</a>.
+You can request the creation of an LRG for your gene of interest by contacting us at <a href="mailto:contact@lrg-sequence.org">contact@lrg-sequence.org</a>.
+We suggest that beforehand you read the [Request an LRG](/lrg-request) page.